vashshawn/flapx_client/README.md

 <tr>
 <td> get_new_address </td>
 <td> [account] </td>
-<td> Returns a new litedoge address for receiving payments.
+<td> Returns a new FlapXcoin address for receiving payments.
 If [account] is specified (recommended), it is added to the address book so payments received with the address will be credited to [account]. </td>
 <td> No
 </td></tr>
 <tr>